-Dig a circle all the way around the base of the plant, with your shovel angled toward the plants center.
-Remember the goal is to remove the whole agave and its root mass.
+Dig a circle all the way around the base of the plant, with the shovel tip angled toward the plant's center.
+The goal is to remove the whole agave and its root mass.
 The root mass below the plant should be shaped like an upside-down pyramid when you lift the plant from the ground.
-Use a shovel with a spade head that will cut through any roots it encounters.
+A shovel with a spade head will cut through any roots it encounters.

 Make sure that the agave is fully disconnected from the ground and ready for removal.
-When you can use the shovel to slightly lift the root mass from the ground, it is ready for removal with a rope.
-A large agave is extremely heavy so lifting it out of the ground on top of the shovel blade could damage the handle of the shovel.
+When the shovel begins to lift the root mass from the ground, replace it with a rope.
+Agave is heavy and can break a garden shovel.

 Wrap a rope around the agave plant as near the root mass as possible.
 The rope should set down into the leaves, and be held in place by the leaves above and below it.
 The two ends of the rope will work like handles that give you leverage and a way to carry or drag the agave.

-Pull the agave out of the ground with the strings.
-Just grab both ends of the string and walk backward, lifting up slightly on the strings, so the agave lifts out of the ground and slides across the surface of the soil.
+Pull the agave out of the ground with the rope.
+Grasp both ends of the rope and walk backward, pulling as you go, so the agave lifts out of the ground and slides across the surface of the soil.

 Remove agave pups, or young plants, as they emerge in the soil surrounding the removal site.
 Baby agave can grow from any little piece of root left in the soil after the removal.
 Always wear gloves when removing the pups.